nf-core/test-datasets/README.md

 - homo_sapiens

 The folder is structured in the following way: Any nonspecific-pangenome file is located in `pangenome` (e.g. PAF, GFA, ...) and software specific binary files in the `odgi` subfolder. `Pangenomics` contains all typical data required for pangenomics modules, such as PAF, GFA files including the binary formats ODGI, and LAY.
 Every folder in `pangenomics` corresponds to a single organism.
 For every data file, a short description about how this file was generated is available either in this description or in the respective subfolder.
 All files in the `pangenomics` folder originates from a [PGGB](https://github.com/pangenome/pggb) run using the [HLA V-352962 gene FASTA](https://github.com/pangenome/pggb/blob/master/data/HLA/V-352962.fa.gz).

-## Adding New Data

-If you cannot find suitable test data on this repository, please contact us on the [nf-core Slack `#modules` channel](https://nfcore.slack.com/channels/modules) (you can join with [this invite](https://nf-co.re/join/slack)).
-The goal is to create a suitable, small test dataset that should be usable with the available test data and if possible be generated with modules available from `nf-core/modules`.
-If creating that test data is difficult but you want to add the module first, it is also possible to add a small subset to the `delete_me` folder to get your module tests running, and then add proper test data afterwards.
-This should be discussed on slack.
-In order to add test data.
-For a short description of the workflow for adding new data, have a look at [here](docs/ADD_NEW_DATA.md).

 ## Data Description